kianzohoury/VAE/README.md

     <i> Figure 2.
 Simplified diagram of an autoencoder. </i>
 </p>

-Autoencoders consist of two separate neural networks: firstly, the encoder, which compresses

-Vanilla autoencoders are neural networks designed for unsupervised learning, consisting of an encoder that compresses input data into a lower-dimensional latent space, and a decoder that reconstructs the original data from this compressed representation.
-Their primary goal is to learn efficient data encodings in an attempt to capture the most salient features of the data, often used for dimensionality reduction or feature learning.

-An autoencoder
-is composed of two separate neural networks: an encoder $f$ and decoder $g$, which are typically symmetric and chained together (Fig. 1) for end-to-end generation, i.e.  $x' = f(g(x))$.
+It is composed of two separate neural networks: an encoder $f$ and decoder $g$, which are typically symmetric (but not always) and have opposite roles.

 #### Encoder
 An encoder is a non-linear mapping $f: X \mapsto Z$, where $Z$ is called